 - Other duties as assigned.

 We are seeking a candidate with a strong belief in the Mission and Vision of JBBBSLA, as well as the following:

 - Bachelor’s degree.

-- 1-2 years of experience working with children in a social services environment, and/or understanding of child development and family dynamics
+- 1-2 years of experience working with children in a social services, or in a customer service environment with a working understanding of child development and family dynamics

 - Ability to work effectively and sensitively with confidential information.

 - Ability to work both in a team and independently, to exercise good judgment, make sound decisions & problem solve.